POACH3/JankyEncryptionStandard/Encrypt/README.md

 ## Encryption Process
 Advanced Encryption Standard (originally Rijndael) is a symmetric encryption.
 A 128, 192, or 256 key is randomly generated.
 This key is expanded into a set of "round keys" which are what is used to encrypt the data.
 Data subdivided into groups of 16 bytes which is organized into a 4x4 matrix.
 Each group of 16 bytes then undergoes multiple rounds of substitution (for a byte value in a predefined table), row shifting, column mixing, and is XORed with a round key.
 ## Implementation
 Not yet functional.
-Still missing decrypt and column mixing functionality.
+Still missing column mixing functionality.